18979705623/HSPR/README.md

 ## Fine-tuning & Evaluation

-Use pseudo interative demonstrator to fine-tune the model:
+Use pseudo interative demonstrator to fine-tune the model.

 ```finetune
 cd reasoning_nav_src